Jarzka/stylefy/README.md

 ## Font-face

-Call *stylefy/font-face* and the given font-face is added on top the generated CSS code.
+Call *stylefy/font-face* and the given font-face is added on top the generated CSS code:

 ```clojure
 (stylefy/font-face {:font-family "open_sans"